vjkapur/vj4anc-site/_posts/2022-10-02-modelcities.md

 {: .notice--warning}

 ## 8/25/2022 Public Space Committee hearing
-Some plans related to this site were summarily approved by the DC Public Space Committee on 8/25/2022, but it's not clear what.
+Some plans related to this project and driveways were summarily approved by the DC Public Space Committee on 8/25/2022, but it's not clear what.

-The hearing [agenda](https://pschearing.dc.gov/documents/024ee4d3bbb94619a8db588471a3f98e/explore) and [video/transcript](https://transcripts.gotomeeting.com/#/s/f8b6751004ad161c402a136ee4c23b4e883dfbb52fed5700d3e658ff71f63053)) are available online.
+The hearing [agenda](https://pschearing.dc.gov/documents/024ee4d3bbb94619a8db588471a3f98e/explore) and [video/transcript](https://transcripts.gotomeeting.com/#/s/f8b6751004ad161c402a136ee4c23b4e883dfbb52fed5700d3e658ff71f63053) are available online.
 The case was summarily approved as part of the consent agenda at around the 16:20 mark.

 The agenda item reads as follows: